exuanbo/ts-standardx/README.md

 ## ⚙️ Configuration

-`ts-standardx` uses `.eslintrc.*` from the current working directory.
+`ts-standardx` uses `.eslintrc*` from the current working directory.
 Note that rules for TypeScript need to be placed in `overrides` as example below.

 ```js
 // .eslintrc.js